 International Development and Franchise Agreements.
 We opened our first franchised restaurant outside the United States in 1998.
 We define "international" to be all markets outside the contiguous United States in which we have either a development agreement or a master franchise agreement with a franchisee for the opening of a specified number of restaurants within a defined period of time and specified geographic area.
 Under a master franchise agreement, the franchisee has the right to subfranchise a portion of the development to one or more subfranchisees approved by us.
-Under our current standard international development agreement (except for Hawaii and Alaska, in which the initial fees are the same as for domestic restaurants), the franchisee is required to pay total fees of \$25,000 per restaurant: \$5,000 at the time of signing the agreement and \$20,000 when the restaurant opens or the agreed-upon development date, whichever comes first.
-Under our current standard master franchise agreement, and \$15,000 for each subfranchised restaurant - \$5,000 at the time of signing the agreement and \$10,000 when the restaurant opens or the agreed-upon development agreement and \$10,000 when the restaurant opens or the agreed-upon development agreement and \$10,000 when the restaurant opens or the agreed-upon development agreement and \$10,000 when the restaurant opens or the agreed-upon development agreement and \$10,000 when the restaurant opens or the agreed-upon development agreement and \$10,000 when the restaurant opens or the agreed-upon development date, whichever comes first.
+Under our current standard international development agreement (except for Hawaii and Alaska, in which the initial fees are the same as for domestic restaurants), the franchisee is required to pay total fees of \$25,000 per restaurant: \$5,000 at the time of signing the agreement, the master franchisee is required to pay total fees of \$25,000 per restaurant owned and operated by the master franchisee, under the same terms as the development agreement, and \$15,000 for each subfranchised restaurant - \$5,000 at the time of signing the agreement and \$10,000 when the restaurant opens or the agreed-upon development date, whichever comes first.